Your Lhasa Questions Answered: Permits, Altitude Sickness, and Sacred Sites

 Very safe from a crime perspective.
 The main risks are altitude sickness and sun exposure.
 Carry your passport at all times.

-Q: Can I use my phone?
+Q: Can you use your phone?

 Quick Reference